-Lesson Title: Construction word problems - Part 2 Theme: Geometry Lesson Number: M2-L091 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct quadrilaterals and compound shapes based on information given in word problems. (purchased or hand f compasses, a d a ruler to class dmade).
-Ask pupils to s if they already have
+Lesson Title: Construction word Theme: Geometry problems - Part 2 Lesson Number: M2-L091 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Bring a pair of compasses, a will be able to construct quadrilaterals protractor, and a ruler to class and compound shapes based on (purchased or handmade).
+Ask pupils to information given in word problems. bring geometry sets if they already have them. -